dmytrobaida/Develux-Assestment/README.md

 ## Points to improve

-1. Move to TypeScript - Done
+1. Move to TypeScript - ✅
 2. Add some tests
-3. Use cli library - Done
+3. Use cli library - ✅
-4. Add validation - Done
+4. Add validation - ✅
-5. Add a linter
+5. Add a linter - ✅